 2025-26 AQUATIC CENTER GRANT

-The application period for the 2025-26 grant cycle is now open and will close on October 24, 2025, at noon.
+The application period for the 2025-26 grant cycle closed on October 24, 2025, at noon.
 If you have questions, contact Amy Rigby amy.rigby@parks.ca.gov.

 All applications must be submitted through the Online Grant Application System.